 The ability to work on SuccessCycles concurrently opens the door for managing multiple projects or playbooks.

-For example, imagine you’re currently working on an adoption SuccessCycle, but need to implement a “Key Sponsor Turnover” playbook you’ve templated out in your app settings.
+For example, imagine you’re currently working on an adoption SuccessCycle, but need to implement a “Key Sponsor Turnover” playbook you’ve templated out in your global settings.
 Being able to add another SuccessCycle concurrently enables you to manage these simultaneously.

 ClientSuccess relies on the idea of a “primary” SuccessCycle, as determined in the client’s settings.
 Previously, this was the only SuccessCycle that could be managed at any one time.
 See the old way below.